 Central Park and Belvedere Castle

 Belvedere Castle was built in the 19th century and was eventually used as an observation deck for meteorology.
 It’s a fun sight to visit and offers some great views of the park and city!
-Careful going up and down the spiral staircase, it’s practically a one-way street.
+Careful going up and down the spiral staircase; it’s a one-way street.

 5th Avenue and Free Organ Concert

-After Central Park we made our way to 5th Avenue and started the long walk back to Hotel Pennsylvania.
+After Central Park we made our way to 5th Avenue.
 There’s a lot of great architecture to see while walking on 5th Avenue and a lot of high-end shopping (if that’s your thing).
-As we were walking down 5th Avenue we came across a church offering a free organ concert.
+As we were walking down 5th Avenue we came across a church offering a free organ concert and stepped in.
 Turns out it was St. Thomas Church, a beautiful Gothic style building.
 We caught the last few songs and this turned out to be one of our favorite parts of the trip.
 Free music and a beautiful setting.

 St. Patrick’s Cathedral

-St. Patrick’s Cathedral is famous in New York City and it was obvious why when we walked up and stood in its magnificent neo-Gothic shadow.
-We arrived during 4 o’clock mass so to not be rude, we left after a short time and unfortunately didn’t get a closer look.
+St. Patrick’s Cathedral in New York City is famous and it was obvious why when we walked up and stood in its magnificent neo-Gothic shadow.
+We arrived during 4 o’clock mass so to avoid being rude, we left after a short time and unfortunately didn’t get a closer look.
 Even if you just saw the outside, St. Patrick’s is worth a visit.

 Radio City Hall & Rockefeller Center

-At this point we got off 5th Avenue and walked past Rockefeller Center, which has an observation deck with cool views of NYC.
+At this point we got off 5th Avenue and walked past Rockefeller Center, which has an observation deck you can visit with cool views of NYC.
+We think choosing this or Empire State, not both, is a good idea.
 Or if it’s the right season you can ice skate on their iconic rink.

 If you walk to 50th Street and 6th Avenue then you’ll be able to see the entrance to Radio City Hall where if you’re lucky you can catch a concert or show.
 We would have loved to see a show here, but not this time around.
 We will try again in the future!